 Save Typing And Add Abbreviation In SAS

 Do you have those snips of SAS code you run over and over again?
 I do.
 However, I do not type the entire thing into my editor anymore (I did that for way too long).
 Instead, I add abbreviations to my SAS editor.
 Consequently, I save a lot of unnecessary typing and get the job done faster.
-In this short post, I demonstrate how to add and utilize abbreviations in SAS.
+In this short post, I demonstrate how to add and utilize abbreviations in SAS by example.

 Two Abbreviation Examples